AsleyR/Data-Visualizer/README.md

 Data visualizer requires the PySimpleGui library to run.

-Install the library by using the following code in the console:
+Install the library by using the following command in the console:

 ```sh
 pip install PySimpleGUI